This programme develops integrated management strategies that minimise the effects of pests and diseases on crop production in a sustainable manner.

 - Development of proactive threat specific counter-measures and biosecurity incursions plans;

 - Generation of knowledge of the biology, pathogenicity and epidemiology of pathogens posing potential incursion threats to the industry, as well as the agroecology, behaviour and reproductive biology of new potential pests; and

 - Development of improved procedures and diagnostic technologies to ensure that varieties released or propagated into the industry, or imported via the industry Quarantine Facility, are free of pathogens and pests.
 The information and knowledge gained in this Key Research Area are applied towards the development of Integrated Management tactics for potential new pathogen and pest incursions into the industry.

 Research in this Key Area focuses on:

-- Investigation of the biology and ecology of the primary pathogens, pests (including nematodes) and weeds of the industry with a view to the development of integrated management tactics and knowledge exchange with the grower community; and
+- Investigation of the biology and ecology of the primary pathogens and pests of the industry with a view to the development of integrated management tactics and knowledge exchange with the grower community; and

-- Assessment of the impact on crop yield of the primary and emerging pathogens, pests (including nematodes) and weeds in the industry to facilitate grower decision-making with regard to the implementation of management tactics.
-The information and knowledge gained in this Key Performance Area are applied to the development of integrated management tactics for the major pathogens, pests (including nematodes) and weeds in the industry.
+- Assessment of the impact on crop yield of the primary and emerging pathogens and pests in the industry to facilitate grower decision-making regarding the implementation of management tactics.
+The information and knowledge gained in this Key Performance Area are applied to the development of integrated management tactics for the major pathogens and pests in the industry.

 Cultural and Environmental Practices

-Research in this Key Area seeks to develop cost-effective technologies that permit the establishment of sugarcane agro-ecological environments in which pathogens, pests (including nematodes) are suppressed to low levels by benign biological or ecological means.
+Research in this Key Area seeks to develop cost-effective technologies that permit the establishment of sugarcane agro-ecological environments in which pathogens and pests are suppressed to low levels by benign biological or ecological means.